OpenTranslationBible/open-bible/en-GB/30.Amos/md/amos-05.md

 ## Amos 5:17

-> There will be wailing in all the vineyards,
+> There will be lamentation in all the vineyards,
-> for I will pass through your midst,” says the Lord.
+> for I shall pass through your midst,” says the Lord.

 ## Amos 5:18